 What’s the difference between apply(), lapply(), sapply(), and tapply() in R?

-The basic syntax for the apply() function is as follows:
+The basic syntax for the apply() function is as follows, requiring the input array (X), the dimension (MARGIN), and the function (FUN) to be applied:

 apply(X, MARGIN, FUN)

-• MARGIN indicates which dimension to perform an operation across (1 = row, 2 = column)
+• MARGIN indicates which dimension to perform an operation across (1 for row operations, 2 for column operations).

-• FUN is the specific operation you want to perform (e.g. min, max, sum, mean, etc.)
+• FUN is the specific operation you want to execute (e.g., min, max, sum, mean, or a custom anonymous function).

 #create a data frame with three columns and five rows